jwfraustro/rootstock/README.md

 - Creating an rshell back home to your machine
 - Returning all connected shells to calling scripts for management

-Where Scion creates the *branches* of the tree, Rootstock creates the *roots*.
+Where Scion creates the *grafts* of the tree, Rootstock creates the *branches*.

 ## Architecture Diagram
 ```